Watch now: The muskie are back at the Lake Wingra dam and, yes, they like to jump

 A sign, donated by the Capital City Chapter of Muskies, Inc., and located at the dam, notes that while the fish deposit eggs and attempt fertilization, no natural reproduction has ever been documented.
 The muskie populations on lakes Wingra, Monona and Waubesa are maintained by annual stocking efforts.

 However, during the migration, the area below the dam is closed to all fishing.
-The muskie season this year opens on May 1st in two thirds of Wisconsin with the northern third of the state's muskie season opening this year on May 29th.
+The muskie season this year opens on May 1 in two-thirds of Wisconsin with the northern third of the state's muskie season opening this year on May 29th.